wizardwharf/sentiment-api/README.md

 }
 ```

----

 ### `DELETE /results`

-Clear all stored results.
-Useful for resetting between test runs.
+Clears all the stored results. which is useful for resetting between testing runs.

 #### Example Request